hyl29/iosbridge-prototyping/README.md

 	- pttrns.com
 	- mobile-patterns.com
 - Collect ideas for apps (go around the room and have students share an idea for an app)
-	- for eachish idea, interject with an idea of a pattern that might apply (point to one in pttrns.com maybe)
+	- for each idea, interject with an idea of a pattern that might apply (point to one in pttrns.com maybe)

 ## Things that are special about phones
 Tell students to think about the kinds of things that are special about phones.
 Ask them to tell you what these are, write on the whiteboard, add whatever they don't mention